 - 14.b.
 Right-click on the sequence ID for $FER1_SPIOL$.
 Select $FER1_SPIOL \Rightarrow Structure \Rightarrow View Structure \Rightarrow 1A70$.
 A structure viewing window appears.
 Rotate the molecule by clicking and dragging in the structure viewing box.
 Zoom with the mouse scroll wheel. - 14.c.
 Roll the mouse cursor along the FER1_SPIOL sequence in the alignment.
 Note that if a residue in the sequence maps to one in the structure, a label will appear next to that residue in the structure viewer.
 Move the mouse over the structure.
 Placing the mouse over a part of the structure will bring up a tool tip indicating the name and number of that residue.
 The corresponding residue in the sequence is highlighted in black.
 Clicking the alpha carbon toggles the highlight and residue label on and off.
 Try this by clicking on a set of three or four adjacent residues so that the labels are persistent, then finding where they are in the sequence. - 14.d.
 Select $Colours \Rightarrow Background\ Colour...$ from the structure viewer menu and choose a suitable colour.
 Press OK to apply this.
 Select $File \Rightarrow Save\ As \Rightarrow PNG$ and save the image.
 View this with a suitable program. - 14.e.
-Select $File \Rightarrow View Mapping$ from the structure viewer menu.
-A new window opens showing the residue by residue alignment between the sequence and the structure. - 14.f.
+Select $File \Rightarrow View\ Mapping\ from\ the\ structure\ viewer\ menu.\ A\ new\ window\ opens\ showing\ the\ residue\ by\ residue\ alignment\ between\ the\ sequence\ and\ the\ structure.$ - 14.f.
 Select $File \Rightarrow Save \Rightarrow PDB$ file and choose a new filename to save the PDB file.
-Once the file is saved, open the location in your file browser (or explorer window) and drag the PDB file that you just saved on to the Jalview desktop (or load it from the Jalview Desktop \Rightarrow Input Alignment \Rightarrow From File menu).
+Once the file is saved, open the location in your file browser (or explorer window) and drag the PDB file that you just saved on to the Jalview desktop (or load it from the Jalview $Desktop \Rightarrow Input \ Alignment \Rightarrow From \ File \ menu$).
 Verify that you can open and view the associated structure from the sequence ID pop-up menu's Structure submenu in the new alignment window. - 14.g.
-Right click on the structure to bring up the Jmol window.
+Right click on the structure in the submenu and bring up the Jmol window.
 Explore the menu options.
 Try to change the style of molecular display by first using the $Jmol \Rightarrow Select (n) \Rightarrow All$ command (where n is the number of residues selected), and then the $Jmol \Rightarrow Style \Rightarrow Scheme \Rightarrow Ball$ and Stick command. - 14.h.
-Use the $File \Rightarrow Save\ As$.. function to save the alignment as a Jalview Project.
-Now close the alignment and the structure view, and load the project file you just saved. - Verify that the Jmol display is as it was when you just saved the file.
+Use the $File \Rightarrow Save \ As$.. function to save the alignment as a Jalview Project.
+Now close the alignment and the structure view, and load the project file you just saved.
+Verify that the Jmol display is as it was when you just saved the file.

-2.1.4 Superimposing structures
+2.1.4 Superimposing Structures